Tick-tock… According to mother nature’s clock, it is tick season again which means it is time to start thinking about protection and prevention.

 It’s important to know the symptoms of tick-borne disease so you can seek early treatment when necessary.
 Symptoms can include, but are not limited to:

 - A bull’s-eye rash (Not every person infected with the Lyme disease bacteria gets this rash.)

 - Achy muscles and joints

-If you think you have Lyme disease or are concerned that you may have contracted a tick-borne illness, consult your physician as soon as possible.
+If you are concerned that you may have contracted a tick-borne illness, consult your physician as soon as possible.